 The Common Good comprises all things that make life on “eaarth” possible.
-Yet success is often attained by actions that damage the life support systems we all depend upon for survival.
+Yet human economic success is often attained by actions that damage the life support systems we all depend upon for survival.
 Those who are the most “successful” have engaged in and continue to promote actions that include rampant fraud and financial and technical misinformation.
 It is essential that the reasons for change of the current financial system be discussed patiently and calmly, and that appropriate alternatives be developed.
 Foresters have special insight into how all natural communities grow, mature, and allow life to be maintained.
 The following thought experiment is offered as a base for this urgent discussion.

 There have been a number of astounding disclosures over the past decade (a trend that escalated over the past few months) that have revealed a hither to unbelievable level of greed and incompetence by people who were hired to handle assets for clients for a fee, and media using corrupt practices to enhance corporate dominance in international markets.